carlosefr/atmega/README.md

 Install
 =======

-Create an "hardware" folder inside your Arduino sketch folder if it doesn't already exist.
-Then place the contents of this repository in a sub-folder called "atmega".
-You should end up with an "hardware/atmega/avr" folder containing the actual configuration files.
+Create an `hardware` folder inside your Arduino sketch folder if it doesn't already exist.
+Then place the contents of this repository in a sub-folder called `atmega`.
+You should end up with an `hardware/atmega/avr` folder containing the actual configuration files.
 Restart the Arduino IDE and the new board options should appear in the "Tools > Board" menu.

-If you've downloaded a release from the "releases" section on GitHub, just uncompress it into the "hardware" folder.
-That will create the appropriate folder structure.

 Programming
 ===========